AdobeDocs/workfront.en/help/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-update.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Prerequisites

-* You must install the `Workfront` for Adobe Photoshop plugin before you can mark work items complete in Adobe Photoshop.
+* You must install the Workfront for Adobe Photoshop plugin before you can mark work items complete in Adobe Photoshop.

   For instructions, see [Install Workfront for Adobe Photoshop](../../workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-install.md).